 On Tuesday, 16th July Neuralink made an announcement about their progress and N1 chip.
 Elon Musk and his amazing team explained in a lot of depth exactly how Neuralink’s neural lace works.
 I recommend that you watch the 1:44:41 long video before reading our coverage of the Neuralink event.
-This post is the TLDR version but there will be a comprehensive analysis coming shortly so follow us on Twitter or Instagram to be notified early.

 The goal of Neuralink